LimePoint Engineering··2 min read

 docker push $ECR_REPO/$CONNECTOR_NAME:$BUILD_VERSION

-Step 3: Deploy Docker image to AWS Elastic Container Service (ECS)
+Step 3: Deploy to AWS ECS

 #!/bin/sh -e